NCooper00/Refactoring-Code/README.md

 Refactor existing code to improve it's accessibility without changing what it does.

 ## Semantic HTML

-Went through the html code and added semantic html elements so that the code is easier to understand.
+I went through the html code and added semantic html elements so that the code is easier to understand.

 ## CSS Optimization